-Daniel Riveong has written his fourth installment in our Emerging Fellows program.
+Daniel Riveong has written his second installment in our Emerging Fellows program.
 Here, he questions the nature of prosperity.
 The views expressed are those of the author and not necessarily those of the APF or its other members.

 The stunning economic successes of Asian countries like South Korea and China have been touted as proof that economic growth is possible for all, not just Western countries.
 What’s implied in the celebration of their economic success is that economic growth drives prosperity, generates happiness, and raising living standards.
 While countries like Ethiopia seek to replicate the Asian success stories, environmental degradation, fears over job automation, and rising inequality are challenging this narrative: economic success is both now more difficult and less relevant in the face of dangerous environmental consequences.